-We look at things like PC Checkup, Device Space Manager and some of the recommended actions your machine may advise you of, such as Device Driver Updates.
+We look at things like PC Check up, Device Space Manager and recommended actions your machine may advise you of, such as Device Driver Updates.

 Part Three shows you other features of the software tool I think is useful for home users.

 Section 5 of this page gives you the opportunity to share your experiences of using the Dell Support Center/My Dell.
 Did it help you to fix a problem?
 Did it cause you problems?